Dadaskis/kufar_entry_page_parser/README.md

 - Tokens will expire and you will need to repeat the process of getting a token.
 - Eventually you might hit an error that says "ad phone view limit has been reached", in this case you might need a different account (a different token) OR wait for the next day.
 Sorry, there's no other way!

+---

+*This was built for educational purposes to demonstrate web scraping techniques.
+The API endpoints used are publicly accessible via the Kufar website.
+Please respect robots.txt and terms of service.
+Not intended for commercial use or data hoarding.*